AdobeDocs/workfront-learn.sv-SE/help/workfront-proof/upload-proofs/upload-a-proof-with-an-automated-workflow.md

 Learn more about these in the Proof settings section of the Configure a proof article.
 -->

-![En bild av [!UICONTROL Korrekturinställningar] i fönstret för korrekturöverföring.](assets/additional-proof-workflow-settings-2.png)
+![En bild av avsnittet [!UICONTROL Korrekturinställningar] i korrekturöverföringsfönstret.](assets/additional-proof-workflow-settings-2.png)

 <!--
 ### Learn more